top of page

 BIOSPECIMEN COLLECTION

-TRACKER is at the forefront of utilising Endobronchial Ultrasound (EBUS) technology for the comprehensive acquisition and preservation of high-quality tissue from treatment naive lung cancer patients who cannot undergo surgical resection.
-Time-matched blood samples and bronchoalveolar fluid is also acquired.
-Our advanced processes ensure the integrity and usability of the collected biospecimens.
+TRACKER is at the forefront of utilising Endobronchial Ultrasound (EBUS) technology for the comprehensive acquisition and preservation of high-quality tissue from treatment-naive lung cancer patients who are unable to undergo surgical resection.
+Time-matched blood samples and bronchoalveolar fluid are also collected.
+Our advanced processes ensure the integrity and usability of all biospecimens.

 magnifying glass analysing data